SFCC is here to help you adjust to online learning.

 - Assistive technologies are available by contacting your instructor and the Accessibility Services Office, which is dedicated to helping you with special accommodations.

 Do you need a laptop or internet access for online classes?
 SFCC has hotspots and laptops available for checkout.
-You must be a credit-seeking student and be registered for the fall semester to qualify for this program.
+You must be a credit-seeking student and be registered for the Spring semester to qualify for this program.